 Paid acquisition is a blessing when the economics work, but the well can dry up fast.
 Groupon and daily deals were the early adopters of Facebook advertising, many commerce companies for SEM, and now games+on-demand services are going crazy with Cost Per Install ads through mobile ad networks.
+As for Youtube, The Marketing Heaven are a guarantee of real youtube likes which do not deteriorate with time, no matter where you lurk in the marketing funnel.
 At first, one paid acquisition channel will be very lucrative, but eventually the space will get crowded and drive prices up.
 To fix this, you have to constantly be adopting where you can pay for advertising on the top of the funnel, but the biggest work comes on the bottom of the funnel.
 The best companies will have the marketing funnel setup to increase the conversion of a customer.
 If the cost of acquisition doubles, but conversion increases by 50% over time due to knowledge of the process, you will net out.
 A 50% increase in conversion is not easy, but you get the picture of how you can extend the utility of a paid acquisition channel by diversifying and optimizing the bottom of the funnel.

 This is my favorite channel as it doesn’t get stale as long as the other channels continue to bring in customers.
 Referral Marketing is what you see with Instacart or Uber offering money to both you and your friends if they sign up.
 A company I’m an advisor to, Ambassador, offers this as as service as well.
 Though referral marketing often uses social channels, SMS is becoming a big channel to share the message with your friends.
 The beauty of this channel is that you own it and it won’t go away.
 It’s also a strong multiplier on the value of other distribution channels.